Awrsha/Medical-Appointments-WebApp/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 license License.
 See [LICENSE](LICENSE) for details.

 ## 🙏 Acknowledgments